XAWalter/the_eight_puzzle_ai/README.md

 Similar results were found when analysing the space complexity of these approaches.
 Al-

-though the margin of diﬀerence as the depth of the solution increased was not as dramatic,
+though the margin of difference as the depth of the solution increased was not as dramatic,

-The Manhattan Distance Heuristic was the most eﬃcient in ﬁnding the solution.
+The Manhattan Distance Heuristic was the most efficient in finding the solution.
 The com-

 parison of maximum queue size for each approach can be seen in the table shown in Figure